 E-BOOK (DIGITAL) VERSION

-You will receive an email containing a link to the digital download of all three books in the WriteShop I & II Bundle.
+You will receive an email containing a link to the digital download of all four products in the WriteShop I & II Bundle.

 A good thesaurus is also essential for WriteShop students.
 The Synonym Finder [affiliate link] is our favorite thesaurus, and we highly recommend it for use with the WriteShop program.